-The Eleven Most Powerful Threats in the DC Universe
+The Eleven Most Powerful Villains and Threats in the DC Universe

 This wasn’t easy.
 When I originally thought of doing this piece it came naturally as a companion to “The Ten Biggest Threats to the Marvel Universe”.
 It’s like washing your hands.
 You wash your right hand and you naturally are going to wash your left.
 Unfortunately with this topic it wasn’t that simple.